12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 Cons:

-Best for: Authors deciding which genre to write in next or validating market viability.
+Best for: Authors deciding which genre to write next or validating market viability before committing to a project.

 Website: K-lytics.com

-Best for: Authors publishing journals, planners, and activity books
+Best for: Authors publishing journals, planners, coloring books, and activity books

-BookBolt specializes in the low-content and medium-content book market—journals, planners, coloring books, and puzzle books.
-It offers keyword research specifically for these product types.
+BookBolt specializes in the low-content and medium-content book market.
+If you're publishing journals, planners, puzzle books, or coloring books, BookBolt offers keyword research specifically designed for these product types—plus interior design tools.

 Key Features: